PavelGonzales/css-triggers/README.md

-# Changes where css properties trigger recomposition, repaint, or relayout
+# CSS properties which trigger composition, paint, or layout

 ## Composite